krishna-9617/emotion-sentiment-analyzer-cli/README.md

 ## Setup & Installation

 ### 1. Clone the repository
 ```bash
 git clone https://github.com/your-username/emotion-sentiment-analyzer.git
 cd emotion-sentiment-analyzer
 ```

 ### 2. Install dependencies
 ```bash
 pip install matplotlib scikit-learn joblib
 ```

 ### 3. Run the program
 ```bash
 python main.py
 ```

-> **Note:** On first run, the ML model trains automatically from `combined_sentiment_data.csv` and saves as `model.pkl`.
-Subsequent runs load instantly from cache.
+> **Note:** First time you run it, the model trains itself from `combined_sentiment_data.csv` and saves as `model.pkl`.
+After that it just loads from cache, so it's pretty fast.

 ---

 ## How to Use

-When you run the program, a menu appears:
+When you run it, a simple menu comes up:

 ```
 1. Enter text and check